google/iosched/README.md

 This project is the Android app for the conference.

 For a simpler fork of the app, check out the [Android Dev Summit App in the adssched branch](https://github.com/google/iosched/tree/adssched).
-In this variant some features are removed, such as reservations and the map screen, and new features are added: notifications, Instant App support and more modern dependencies.
+In this variant some features are removed, such as reservations and the map screen, and Instant App support is added.

 # Features